 Any readily tradable stock (that is a capital asset) not sold before January 2, 2001, for which the election is made is deemed to have been sold on January 2, 2001, at its closing market price on that date and reacquired on that date for the same amount.
 For this purpose, readily tradable stock includes shares issued by an open-end mutual fund.
 Any other capital asset held on January 1, 2001, for which the election is made is deemed to have been sold and reacquired on January 1, 2001, for its fair market value on that date.
 Any gain on a deemed sale must be recognized.
 A loss from a deemed sale is not allowed in any tax year, but the asset will be eligible for the 18% rate on future gain.
-The basis in the reacquired asset is its closing market price or fair market value, whichever applies, on the date of the deemed sale, whether the deemed sale results in a gain or unallowed loss.
+The basis in the reacquired asset is its closing market price or fair market value, whichever applies, on the date of the deemed sale, whether the deemed sale results in a gain or unallowed

 If the S corporation makes the election with respect to an interest in another pass-through entity and that pass-through entity makes the election with respect to assets it holds, that pass-through entity's election will be considered to immediately precede the S corporation's election for deemed sales that occur on the same day.
+Therefore, if the S corporation holds its interest in another pass-through entity for more than 5 years, the shareholders of the S corporation are eligible for the 18% rate on any gain the pass-through entity distributes to the S corporation on assets for which the pass-through entity made the election.
 For purposes of this election, pass-through entities include mutual funds (or other regulated investment companies), real estate investment trusts, partnerships, estates, trusts, and common trust funds.

-To make the election, report the deemed sale(s) on Schedule D for the tax year that includes the date of the deemed sale (calendar year S corporations make the election on their 2001 tax returns).
-If the deemed sale results in a loss, enter zero instead of the amount of the loss.
+To make the election, report the deemed sale(s) on the 2001 Schedule D. If the deemed sale results in a loss, enter zero instead of the amount of the loss.
+For all other respects, treat the deemed sale as an actual sale.
 Make the election on a share-by-share or asset-by-asset basis.
 Attach a statement to the return stating that the S corporation is making an election under section 311 of the Taxpayer Relief Act of 1997 and specifying the assets for which the election is being made.
 File Form 1120S no later than its due date (including extensions).
-However, if the return was filed without making the election for any asset, the election can still be made by filing an amended return within 6 months of the original due date (excluding extensions).
-Write "Election Under

-Section 311 of the Taxpayer Relief Act of 1997" at the top of the amended return and file it where the original return was filed.
+However, if the return was filed without making the election for one or more assets, the election can still be made for those assets by filing an amended return before September 17, 2002.
+Write "Election Under Section 311 of the Taxpayer Relief Act of 1997" at the top of the amended return and file it where the original return was filed.
 Once made, an election for any asset is irrevocable.